Pterygotioidea: Internal phylogeny

-Largest sizes of the type genera of each of the pterygotioid families, Pterygotus, Slimonia and Hughmilleria, compared to a human.
+Largest sizes of the type genera of three of the pterygotioid families, Pterygotus, Slimonia and Hughmilleria, compared to a human.

 Though the Pterygotidae are accepted to clearly represent the most derived group within the pterygotioid superfamily, there has been an ongoing debate on whether the hughmilleriids or the slimonids are the most closely related to the pterygotids, and thus also which of the two families is the most basal.
-This debate was resolved with the description of Ciurcopterus, a primitive pterygotid that clearly combines features of Slimonia (especially within the appendages) and of more derived pterygotid eurypterids, revealing that Slimonidae was the closest sister-group of the Pterygotidae.
+This debate was resolved with the description of Ciurcopterus, described as a primitive pterygotid (though now classified in its own family) that clearly combines features of Slimonia (especially within the appendages) and of more derived pterygotid eurypterids, revealing that Slimonidae was the closest sister-group of the Pterygotidae.

 The lack of ornamentation in the telson of Hughmilleria, combined with the fact that the genus shares certain characteristics with basal adelophthalmids (in particular the triangular anterior margin of the carapace), places it as the most basal genus in the superfamily.
 Hughmilleria also possessed far more gnathobasic (of the gnathobase, an appendage used in feeding) teeth than any other pterygotioid, possessing 18–20 whilst more derived pterygotioids (including related hughmilleriid Herefordopterus) possessed only 12–13.

 The cladogram presented below, derived from a 2007 study by researcher O. Erik Tetlie, showcases the interrelationships between the pterygotioid eurypterids.
-Whilst Slimonidae and Pterygotidae form monophyletic (and thus valid) groups, Hughmilleriidae has been recovered as paraphyletic in a number of phylogenetic analyses and does thus not form an actually valid scientific grouping.
-Nevertheless, the family is retained and routinely used by eurypterid researchers.
+Whilst Slimonidae and Pterygotidae form monophyletic (and thus valid) groups, Hughmilleriidae as then understood (Hughmilleria + Herefordopterus) has been recovered as paraphyletic in a number of phylogenetic analyses and does thus not form an actually valid scientific grouping.

+The cladogram presented below follows a phylogenetic analysis by Lamsdell (2025), and uses the names for families as established in Lamsdell's monograph:'